XiaoYulong/YLSwipeLockView/README.md

 # YLSwipeLockView
-a swipe password view to unlock an application written in objective-c.
+a swipe password view to unlock an application written in objective-c

 <img src="example.gif"/>
 ## Requirements